-AP3: STRATEGIC RESERVE FUND INVESTMENT STRATEGY
+STRATEGIC RESERVE FUND INVESTMENT STRATEGY

-- 1.1 On 5th December 2006, the States approved P.133/2006 [Establishment of a Stabilisation Fund and Policy for Strategic Reserve] and thereby confirmed the policy for the Strategic Reserve as - - 1.2 "... a permanent reserve, where the capital value is only to be used in exceptional circumstances to insulate the Island's economy from severe structural decline such as the sudden collapse of a major Island industry or from major natural disaster." - 1.3 The States approved P.84/2009 [Strategic Reserve Fund: use for Bank Depositors' Compensation Scheme] which proposed that this policy is varied to enable the Strategic Reserve to be used, if necessary, for the purposes of providing funding up to £100 million for a Bank Depositors Compensation Scheme. - 1.4 The clarification of the purpose of the Fund by the States enables greater emphasis to be given to increasing the longer-term value of the Fund rather than the need to generate annual income.
-This has enabled an increase in the proportion of the Fund being allocated to return-seeking assets from previous levels, but considerable emphasis still needs to be given to capital preservation and liquidity.
+- 1.1 On 5 December 2006, the States approved P133/2006 and thereby confirmed the policy for the Strategic Reserve as: - 1.2 "the Strategic Reserve is a permanent reserve, where the capital value is to be used in exceptional circumstances to insulate the Island's economy from severe structural decline such as the sudden collapse of a major Island industry or from major natural disaster." - 1.3 The States approved P84/2009 which proposed that this policy is varied to enable the Strategic Reserve to be used, if necessary, for the purposes of providing funding up to £100 million for a Bank Depositors Compensation Scheme. - 1.4 The clarification of the purpose of the Fund by the States enables greater emphasis to be given to increasing the longer term value of the Fund rather than the need to generate annual income.
+This has enabled an increase in the proportion of the Fund being allocated to return seeking assets from previous levels, but considerable emphasis still needs to be given to capital preservation and liquidity.

-2.1 In order to meet the purpose of this Fund, the Minister has set a strategic aim of investing 60% in return-seeking assets (equities and alternative investment class) and 40% in risk-reducing assets as detailed below -
+2.1 In order to meet the purpose of this fund the Minister has set a strategic aim of investing 60% in return seeking assets (equities and alternative investment class) and 40% in risk reducing assets as detailed below:-

-Strategic Aim % Range %

-Stock market assets

-Equities 50 45 - 55

-Bonds 40 36 - 44

-Cash 0-3

-Non-Stock market assets

-Alternative Investments Class 10 n/a
+Strategic Aim % Range % Stock market assets Equities Bonds Cash 50 40 - 45 - 55 36 - 44 0 - 3 Non Stock market assets Alternative Investments Class 10 n/a